slopp/vignette-shiny-0.14/readme.md

 [Addition to Dynamic UI Article](http://shiny.rstudio-staging.com/articles/dynamic-ui.html)

-insertUI and removeUI allows users to dynamically generate multiple UI elements (as opposed to renderUI which is always linked to 1 UI element.) insertUI and removeUI can be used when you want to generate conditional lists (ie maps of every city in a county).
+insertUI and removeUI allow users to dynamically generate multiple UI elements (as opposed to renderUI which is always linked to 1 UI element.) insertUI and removeUI can be used when you want to generate conditional user inputs (ie checkboxes for all files in a folder).
 Used in conjunction with modules they allow users to create complex apps.